 Bamboo is an incredibly strong and durable material with a tensile strength higher than steel, which means it can remain intact even if boisterous Fido jumps on it or the kids hit a baseball into it.
 However, bamboo may split in response to changes in humidity and moisture.
 Treated bamboo will resist water and mold, but for the greatest longevity, it should be installed so that it does not come into contact with the ground.
 It also resists invasion from termites and ants, but carpenter bees can present a problem.

-The main downside of a bamboo fence is its cost, but they have become more affordable in recent years as their popularity has increased.
+The main downside of bamboo fences is the cost, but they have become more affordable in recent years as their popularity has increased.
 A bamboo fence has a similar price per linear foot as a wooden privacy fence.
 However, bamboo fences are easier to install on your own, which allows you to save money on labor.

 Reed and Bamboo Fence Differences